National Child Passenger Safety Week is September 19 – 25

 - 90% of children using adult lap-and-shoulder safety belts under the age of 10 should still be in a car or booster seat.

-“Even parents with the best intentions may unknowingly be endangering their children by putting them in the wrong seat or not securing them properly,” continued Hart.
+“Even parents with the best intentions may unknowingly be endangering their children by putting them in the wrong seat or not securing them properly,” said Jenkins.
 “Since car seat recommendations can vary, AAA urges parents to take a moment to ensure their child is setup for a safe ride.”

 AAA’s Child Passenger Do’s and Don’ts